 Join us at our next KARRN meeting – all are welcome!
-We will meet Tuesday, September 6 at noon at several sites and by interactive TV (ITV).
-Details, and our Agenda document, are available on the Events page of our website.
+We will meet Tuesday, October 4 at noon at several sites and by video teleconferencing (VTC).
+Details and our Agenda are available on the Events page of our website.

 View the full Agenda for the 4th Annual Kentucky Congress on Spinal Cord Injury (KCSCI).
 It promises to be an action-packed, dynamic day!